robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.3.3 =
+* Added more fields to be available in wpml string translations: labels, default value and default content
+* Made css modifications so that Checkbox, Radio and Select fields align properly in Twenty Sixteen theme
+* Fixed different notices and warnings that appeared in certain cases

 = 2.3.2 =
 * When upgrading from an older version than 2.2.6 on a Multisite install Email Confirmation is set to yes automatically now
 * Fixed notice undefined variable from wppb_mail when using filter to not send email